-- Richard W. Warke is a director of Titan Mining Corporation, Augusta Gold Corp. and Armor Minerals Inc. - Donald R. Taylor is a director of Titan Mining Corporation and Augusta Gold Corp. - Poonam Puri is a director of Colliers International Group Inc., Augusta Gold Corp., DRI Healthcare Trust, and Propel Holdings Inc. - Daniel Earle is a director of Augusta Gold Corp.
+- Richard W. Warke is a director of Titan Mining Corporation, Augusta Gold Corp. and Armor Minerals Inc. - Donald R. Taylor is a director of Titan Mining Corporation and Augusta Gold Corp. - Matthew C. Rowlinson is a director of Moranda Metals. - Hans Wick does not hold any other directorships. - Rodrigo Borja does not hold any other directorships.

 The independent directors of the Company may hold scheduled meetings at which non-independent directors and members of management are not in attendance.
-During the most recently completed year, the Audit Committee held four meetings, the Compensation Committee held two meetings and the Nominating and Corporate Governance Committee held two meetings.
+During the most recently completed year, the Audit Committee held four meetings, the Compensation Committee held three meetings and the nominating and corporate governance committee (the "Nominating and Corporate Governance Committee") held one meeting.

-During fiscal 2023, the Board held two formal meetings at which all were in attendance except for one which was unattended by Daniel Earle.
+During fiscal 2024, the Board held four formal meetings at which all were in attendance except for one which was unattended by Donald R. Taylor due to a family emergency.